Harleens1/PersonalPortfolio/README.md

 To run the app use command npm start

 Still unfinished need to make skills section

+Going to finisg tomorrow